TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 19/Exodus 19.17.md

 ---

-And Moses brought forth the people out of the camp to meet God; and they stood at the nether part of the mount.
+Moses led the people out of the camp to meet God; and they stood at the lower part of the mountain.